timbray/fedi-uri/README.md

 ## Syntax of "fedi" URIs

-This section specifies the syntax of "fedi" URIs using the terms "Scheme", "Authority", "User Information", "Host", "Port", "Path", "Query", and "Fragment", as specified in RFC3986].
+This section specifies the syntax of "fedi" URIs using the terms "Scheme", "Authority", "User Information", "Host", "Port", "Path", "Query", and "Fragment", as specified in RFC3986.

 The Scheme of a "fedi" URI MUST be "fedi".

 There are two kinds of "fedi" URIs: Account-based and account-free.

-In an account-based "fedi" URI, the Authority MUST include User Information whose value is an account name (the "Account") on a Fediverse instance (the "Instance"), and the Host must identify the Instance as described in section 3.2 of RFC3986.
+In an account-based "fedi" URI, the Authority MUST include User Information whose value is an account name (the "Author") on a Fediverse instance (the "Instance"), and the Host must identify the Instance as described in section 3.2 of RFC3986.
 The Authority MUST NOT include a Port.
 In an account-based "fedi" URI, if a Path component is present, its value SHOULD be the unique identifier of a post by the Author on the Instance.
 Such a URI identifies an individual post on the Instance.
 This document does not limit the syntax of the Path beyond the constraints described in RFC3986.

 If an account-based "fedi" URI does not contain a Path, it identifies the Author's account.